-Aspen's annual air quality report catalogues the air quality protection program efforts taken by the City of Aspen and its partners, outlines air quality and its importance, and presents recommendations to withstand and combat negative air quality impacts now and into the future.
+Aspen's annual Air Quality Report catalogs the air quality protection program efforts taken by the City of Aspen and its partners, outlines air quality and its importance, and presents recommendations to withstand and combat negative air quality impacts now and into the future.

-Air Quality has Improved Significantly in last 30 Years
+Air Quality has Improved Significantly in the Last 30 Years

 The Air We Breathe

 Like the weather, air quality changes from day to day and even hour to hour.
 While air is mostly gas, it also holds lots of tiny particles called aerosols.
 Some aerosols like dust and pollen are picked up naturally when the wind blows.
 Air can carry particles that cause air pollution such as soot, smoke, and car exhaust.
 Air pollution occurs when substances such as particles and gasses reach harmful concentrations, making it difficult to breathe.

 Understanding Air Quality Using the Air Quality Index

 Air quality is determined by assessing a variety of pollution indicators, including the use of sight and smell as well as air quality monitors and sensors.
 Aspen uses the EPA's Air Quality Index (AQI) to communicate current air quality and its impact on your health.
 The higher the AQI value, the greater the level of air pollution, and the greater the health concern.
 Aspen's AQI is calculated using data from air quality monitors and works like a yardstick that runs from 0 to 500.

 Clean Air Through Partnerships and Regulations